Second in a series on Lombardy, Italy

 For a small fee (I think it was €3/person) you can climb the stairs to an observation platform where the trio of flags are mounted.
 The platform probably has the best view of anywhere within Como city, providing panoramic views of the Volta Temple, surrounding park, lakefront, Torre Baradello, Duomo, and Brunate.

-Lake Como is shaped like a Y (or an “inverted Y” if you’re a prisoner to maps oriented exclusively to the north) with the city fo Como enveloping the southern end of Lake Como’s southwest arm.
+Lake Como is shaped like an inverted Y (on traditional north-facing maps) with the city of Como sitting on the southern end of Lake Como’s southwest arm.
 Much of the lakefront is a thin strip of parkland with development starting on the other side of the lakefront roads.
 It’s a pleasant U-shaped walk from the fountain at Villa Geno (easily seen from ferries leaving the harbor) on the east end, to the ferry docks and Volta Temple on the south end, as far as Villa Olmo on the west end of Como.
 Villa Olmo’s grounds are open even after dark when the Villa is lit up with warm lighting.

 Como’s ancient city walls run south from the plaza near the Duomo and then turn east-west at Torre di San Vitale.
 The tower isn’t particularly photogenic, but a strip of parkland adjacent to the wall nearby has a row of cherry trees that were in full bloom during our visit.
 On Saturday morning the section of wall running east-west from San Vitale was the site of a massive market selling clothes, electronics, and other wares (definitely not touristy stuff, for that, check out stalls of crafts between the Duomo and Piazza Cavour).